 Is your home air conditioning system not working?
 When struggling with your AC, sometimes the first instinct is to pick up the phone and contact your local HVAC technician.
 However, certain AC issues are a lot easier to solve than imagined.
 Learn how to diagnose AC problems today!

-Air-Rite Heating and Cooling cares about your time and money.
+Air-Rite Heating & Cooling cares about your time and money.
 That’s why we’re providing you with a basic air conditioning troubleshooting guide that details common AC problems and the solutions needed to get your home back to its comfort.
-Never settle for hefty HVAC bills that only needed a simple fix—Air-Rite Heating and Cooling has you covered.
+Never settle for hefty HVAC bills that only needed a simple fix—Air-Rite Heating & Cooling has you covered.

 Common AC Problems and AC Solutions